Nursing case studies

 Sign up to view the full document!

 Case Study, Chapter 3, Critical Thinking, Ethical Decision Making, and the Nursing Process What ethical dilemma exists?
 An “absolute” or “pure” ethical dilemma.
 As the ethical standards to be applied in the situation are in conflict with each other.
 Who are the stakeholders and what gains or losses do each have?
 Mrs. Elle.
 Her wishes not to undergo an amputation of her right foot may see her not live long enough.
 Be able to justify the decision with sound arguments Case Study, Chapter 4, Health Education and Health Promotion What further assessment does the nurse need to make before designing a teaching plan?
 Assessing the teaching methods and teaching materials Programmed instruction, One-on-one sessions, Demonstration and return demonstration, Small group discussions and support groups.
+Teaching materials Computer, models, pamphlets, posters, brochures and videos What topics does the nurse need to include for Mr.

 Sign up to view the full document!